 For certain health care services or supplies, there may be day, visit, or dollar benefit maximums that apply to your coverage in this health plan.
 The Schedule of Benefits for your plan option and Part 5 of this Subscriber Certificate describe the benefit limits that apply to your coverage.
 (Also refer to riders-if there are any-that apply to your coverage in this health plan.)
 Once the amount of the benefits that you have received reaches the benefit limit for a specific covered service, no more benefits will be provided by this health plan for those health care services or supplies.
-When this happens, you must pay the full amount of the benefit limit.
+When this happens, you must pay the full amount of the provider's charges that you incur for those health care services or supplies that are more than the benefit limit.
 An overall lifetime benefit limit will not apply for coverage in this health plan.